AstroAir/DecorativeUI/src/Binding/README.md

 ## Future Enhancements

+## Recent stability changes

+- PropertyBindingTemplate: target widget pointer is now stored as QPointer to QWidget so it automatically becomes null when the widget is destroyed.
+This prevents use-after-free crashes during batch operations and teardown.

 - **Reactive Collections**: Observable arrays and maps
 - **Async State**: Support for asynchronous state updates
 - **State Middleware**: Plugin system for state transformations